 It will not throw any output.
-However, if the server can’t connect, then you will get error such as could not resolve host.
+However, if the server can’t connect, then you will get errors such as could not resolve the host.

 [[email protected] tmp]# curl helloitdoesntexist.com curl: (6) Could not resolve host: helloitdoesntexist.com; Unknown error [[email protected] tmp]#

 Save URL/URI output to file

 If you have to save the URL or URI contents to a specific file, you can use the following syntax